 Because your travel money card is not connected to your transaction account, potential losses are restricted if your card gets stolen.
 It’s easy to suspend or cancel a lost or stolen card, and your provider may be able to give you access to emergency funds anywhere in the world – making travel money cards a secure and convenient way to take money overseas.
 If you need to contact Cash Passport™ to suspend or cancel a card, please do so here.

 In other words, even if the New Zealand dollar drops in value, that won’t affect the amount already loaded on your card in another currency.
-You can pre-purchase multiple currencies, if you’re visiting several different destinations.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.